carpentries-incubator/study-groups/_episodes/04-objectives.md

 >
 > The [Curriculum Community Developer][ccd] can provide support for these sessions.
 > For example, by providing access to an account with a paid Zoom license for the trial run,
-> by helping advertise the session to Carpentries (sub)communities,
+> by helping advertise the session to The Carpentries (sub)communities,
-> by listing sessions on the Carpentries Community Calendar, etc.
+> by listing sessions on The Carpentries Community Calendar, etc.
 {: .callout}

 {% include links.md %}